 Administrators are keen on understanding how QuickBooks works and the causes of errors in it.
-Central to all this is the “Qbwin.log or QuickBooks.log Files” that the QuickBooks uses to displays a variety of significant information about its operational aspects and the data corruption displayed in form of this log.
+Central to all this is the “Qbwin.log or QuickBooks.log Files” that QuickBooks uses to display a variety of significant information about its operational aspects and the data corruption displayed in form of this log.

 - 1 Here’s a list of what this log holds for the user: QBWin.log or QuickBooks.log Files

 - 2 How to Locate the QBWin.log File

 - 3 Access QBWin.log on Networks or other Hosted Environment

 - 3.1 Segment 1: Check out the events near the very end of the file where you see this portion below:

 - 3.2 Segment 2: Keyword of list-count errors in QBWin.log:

 - 3.3 Segment 3: Corrupted Memorized Report errors – Example of the error)